 Were you ever a hundred percent sure about a political candidate you voted for?
 Yes, the TV commercials, the flyers, and the moving speeches can be very convincing.
 But year after year, we’ve had to deal with the poor decisions and deliberate damage that these people have put us through.
 It’s not because we made the wrong choice, but because there was no other choice.
 When it comes to choosing political candidate, voters have one mantra – choose the lesser evil.

-The U.S. government has access to billions of dollars that the hard working people of the nation have strived to obtain.
+The that the hard working people of the nation have strived to obtain.
 How sure can you be that the candidate you elected into office wouldn’t get tempted to get his grubby hands on that fortune?
 Stories of corrupt politicians are a dime a dozen, but these most corrupt politicians definitely take the cake (and millions of dollars, too.)

 5 Most Corrupt Politicians in U.S. History

 William “Boss” Tweed began his climb to power in the late 1840’s.
 He initially worked as a volunteer fireman for New York City but was considered a worthy leader among his comrades.
 It was because of his charm and charisma that he managed to grow his base of supporters.
 He became and alderman and served from 1853 to 1855.
 It was after this that he was elected into the U.S. House of Representatives.

 Tweed’s reputation as one of the most corrupt politicians in US history started when he found himself wanting to rise through the ranks.
 He employed a group of men and women who had access to New York City’s funds.
 Their objective was to use these finances to give out jobs and other important contracts in exchange for political support.
 While researchers and experts are yet to uncover just how much of the city’s funds were sapped, they estimate that it might have been anywhere between $30 million and $200 million USD.